 3990 Vantage Ave, Studio City, CA 91604 (Studio City)

 This was the first place I went to!
 Uncle Paulie’s is a celebrity among delis in LA.
-Endorsed by countless influencers and celebrities like Pete Davidson and Travis Scott, owner Paul James, this deli has amassed an impressive cult-like following on Instagram.
+Endorsed by countless influencers and celebrities like Pete Davidson and Travis Scott, Uncle Paulie’s has amassed an impressive cult-like following.

-Paul, who grew up in Queens, New York and moved to LA a few years ago, brought his knowledge of Italian-American delis to the West Coast.
+Paul, who grew up in Queens, New York, moved to LA a few years ago and brought his wealth of knowledge of Italian-American delis with him.
 Uncle Paulie’s makes their own mozzarella in-house everyday.
 The chef also goes to Hollywood and Santa Monica Farmers Markets every week for the produce.
 All their sandwiches come in very generous portions and they also get bonus points for delivering sandwiches to first responders during the pandemic.

 Since I was in the mood for something light, I opted for the Turkey Pesto Sandwich.
-The bread was good and the arugula was fresh, but I wish the sandwich had had more of a kick to it.
+The bread was good and the arugula was very fresh, but I wish the sandwich had had more of a kick to it.
 Overall, this specific sandwich wasn’t my favorite.
 Other people who have tried the same sandwich swear by it.
-It wasn’t a lackluster experience by any means, but it just wasn’t as memorable as other sandwiches I have on this list, like the turkey sandwich I had at Italia Deli in Agoura Hills.
+It wasn’t a lackluster experience by any means, but it just wasn’t as memorable as other sandwiches I’ve had on this list, like the turkey sandwich from Italia Deli in Agoura Hills.
 More on this later.
-Here’s what the sandwich looked like:
+Here’s what the sandwich from Uncle Paulie’s looked like:

 However, because this place has so much hype, I feel like I have to go back and try their Italian sandwiches.
-As of November 2021, this location (Beverly) is closed due to a fire, so make sure you double check that it’s open before you head over there.
+As of November 2021, this location (Beverly) is closed due to a fire, so make sure you double check their hours before you make the trek.
 Alternatively, if you feel like dealing with the nightmarish parking situation in Downtown, you can check their location there.
-Also, they’re currently in the process of opening their new Studio City location, which I will probably visit next.
+Additionally, they’re currently in the process of opening their new Studio City location, which I will probably visit next.

 Lady & Larder